tuobangli/Talk/README.md

 go to Kuala Lumpur Monday,

-and then back to HK on Tuesday.
+and then back to HK on Wednesday.